Where are you moving to?

 Signatures, contact information, and license numbers of healthcare providers.

-An affirmation statement by tenants regarding mental or emotional disabilities benefitting from an ESA.
+An affirmation statement by tenants regarding mental or emotional disabilities benefiting from an ESA.

-Finally, the date of issue to ensure it remains valid for at least one year.
+Finally, the date of issue is to ensure it remains valid for at least one year.

 Step 3: Renew the ESA Letter on an Annual Basis